-Which takes me to The Bad.
+This takes me to The Bad.

-While change is inevitable in any project, it’s those uncontrolled changes that cause delays in project completion and in turn lead to scope creep.
+While change is inevitable in any project, it’s those uncontrolled changes that cause delays in project completion and, in turn, lead to scope creep.

-For example, changes that have been requested by the customer, and haven't been documented as a part of the project’s updated scope can quickly get out of a product manager's control.
+For example, changes that have been requested by the customer and haven't been documented as a part of the project’s updated scope can quickly get out of a product manager's control.

 In 2008, BBC initiated the Digital Media Initiative, which aimed to modernize the company’s media production and archiving methods by using connected digital production and media asset management systems.